nephio-project/docs/content/en/docs/guides/install-guides/install-on-multiple-vm.md

 ### Create Git Repository

-Create a repository for your cluster either in your git provider or in gitea.
+Create a repository for your cluster either in your git provider or in Gitea.

 If you want to use GitHub or GitLab then follow below steps

 Get a [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#fine-grained-personal-access-tokens) if your repository is private, to allow Porch to make modifications.

-Register the edge repository using kpt cli or nephio web-ui.
+Register the edge repository using kpt CLI or Nephio WebUI.

 ```bash
 GITHUB_USERNAME=<Github Username>